-Dr. Sama Sleiman joined LAU as an assistant professor of biochemistry in September 2014.
+Dr. Sama Sleiman is an associate professor of biochemistry in the Department of Natural Sciences.
+She joined LAU as an assistant professor of biochemistry in September 2014.

 During her postdoctoral work at Cornell University, she focused on transcriptional dysregulation and the role of epigenetics in neurodegenerative diseases.
 Her work led to the conclusion that there are common genetic pathways that lie at the intersection of cancer and neurodegeneration.
 Because of her interests in epigenetics and neuronal signaling, she joined NYU as a junior faculty member and worked on deciphering how epigenetic modulators regulate brain derived neurotrophic factor (Bdnf) expression in psychiatric diseases such as depression and schizophrenia.